 HOW TO DESIGN BAR EQUIPMENT FOR A CURVED BAR

 The most fundamental advice I can give you for designing bar equipment for curved bars is that you need to make a sketch to scale or you will NEVER reach the correct solution.

-If you use a CAD program, that’s even better, but it has to be compatible with the .DWG format.
-The first thing you’ll notice is that no matter how you attempt to configure (position) the CAD blocks along the inside finished surface of the bar, you’re going to end-up with gaps.
+For those who use a CAD program, that’s even better, but it has to be compatible with the .DWG format.
+The first thing once will notice is that no matter how you attempt to configure (position) the CAD blocks along the inside finished surface of the bar, you’re going to end-up with gaps.
 This is normal.
 Obviously, the equipment itself is rectangular – not circular – so we need to have at least minor gaps between adjacent pieces of equipment.
 Next, we have to make some adjustments.
 How do we do it?

 THE ANGULAR CORNER DRAINBOARD AND THE FILLER PANEL ARE THE KEY BAR EQUIPMENT

 The key bar equipment components for curved bars are the angular corner drainboards and narrow filler panels.

 A company such as Glastender (which specializes in high-end bar solutions) offers these as standard products, developed specifically for these applications.
 The ‘Corner Drainboards Less Than 90 Degrees’ (shown in the image above, right).
 If you download this cut sheet (shown below), on P. 2 you’ll notice several different configurations.
 The 15- or 30-degree configurations are commonly used for intermediate solutions and the 45’s are actually used for corner conditions.
 The Glastender narrow filler panel is similar, but used for smaller angles.
 Here’s the final equipment plan (shown at right).
 I had to move some things around a bit, but here’s what we have:

 - Two (2) special 10 degree filler panels, which are very narrow.